kerryqwq/Unmet_Pharm_Need/README.md

 # Identify Unmet Pharmaceutical Needs in Hypertension Treatment Across 128 Countries

-Here is your text with corrected grammar and refined for clarity:

----

 In this summer fellowship, our project aims to identify unmet pharmaceutical needs in hypertension treatment across different countries.
 There are two datasets: I am responsible for analyzing the NCDRisC hypertension survey dataset, while my teammate Jared Dunn is responsible for analyzing the IQVIA pharmaceutical retail data.
 My goal is to build a statistical model to predict the proportion of people diagnosed with hypertension but untreated, spanning 30 years, 10 age groups, and 2 sexes.

 I proposed three models: 1) Beta regression with random effects (country/region/superregion), 2) Beta regression with shuffled random effects and 3) Beta regression model with only fixed effects.